 - A cumulative GPA of 3.5 or higher at ALL institutions in the last 5 years.

-- Current (fall semester) enrollment in classes at an NPC location
+- Current (fall semester) enrollment in a minimum of 6 credits at an NPC location.

 - Be on track to have completed at least 36 credit hours by the end of the fall semester in which you apply, and complete 48 credit hours no later than the end of the following summer semester.

 - Be on track to earn an associate's or bachelor's degree.

 - Desire to transfer to a four-year state university in Arizona.

 Arizona public university tuition waivers (up to 60 credits) plus an additional scholarship from NPC.

 Nominees will be honored at a luncheon on March 9, 2017, Noon - 2 p.m., location in Mesa TBA.

 NPC covers the cost of the luncheon for the nominee and one guest.
 Additional guests are $70 each.

 Go to my.ptk.org.
 Applicants are not required to be members of Phi Theta Kappa to be eligible.
 Members log-in using their email address and password.
 Non-PTK members should click the "Register" button and create your own personal log-in.
 Once logged in, click the "Fall Scholarship Application" link in the center of the page.
 Remember, the NPC deadline is November 13 to allow time for us to review your application before the national deadline.
 When you get to the "Education" tab select Northland Pioneer College and your primary attendance campus/center from the drop down list.
 Questions, contact Michael Colwell at (800) 266-7845, ext.
 7635.